 Unfortunately this morning, my plans of prep work for Tamale Casserole were sidelined by a lack of refried beans in the freezer.
 I usually do a double batch and freeze what isn’t needed – I’ll get 7 or 8 containers (approximately 2 cups) to use for future meals.
 Apparently, I had miscounted how many we had left.

 So this morning, I started the slow cooker and off I went.

 Anyway, I got home (and holy man, did the house smell good!) and stirred the beans, ladled out a couple cups worth, used the immersion blender on them and threw them in with the meat/onion mixture.
 It’s not much work, really so dinner was done on time and yum!
 After dinner, I blended the rest of the beans and they’re on the counter cooling, before they hit the freeze.

-- 2 cups salsa or one 16oz jar
+- 2 cups salsa - or about one 16oz jar

-- 2 cups refried beans or one 15oz can; use our homemade recipe for best results (see notes)
+- 2 cups refried beans - or about one 15oz can; use our homemade recipe for best results (see notes) -- optional

 - 1 tbsp chili powder

 - ¼ tsp dried oregano